 Clients who come to you because they have been referred by someone they trust will be some of your best clients!
 To be honest, none of my own marketing efforts ever sent me the number of quality clients that my own happy clients did.

 Happy clients are your best marketing tool and you should work with them to take advantage of that!
 Client stories make great social media posts, blog posts, and email marketing content.
-Check out this post on how and why you should collect them.

 Tip: It can be helpful to incentivize clients to refer their friends and families to you.
 Letting them know that they receive a free follow-up session or a meal plan for each new client they refer to you can encourage them to spread the word.
 Who doesn’t love a bonus?